XxLegitOPxX/roblox-to-rojo/README.md

 - Creates a new project.json file that specifies the properties and sub-services (like StarterPlayer/StarterPlayerScripts) of all services defined in CONTAINERS
-- Only saves properties that aren't already set to a default value.
+- Only saves properties that aren't already set to a default value (most of the time).
 - You can force specific instances to be saved as a model file in case the conversion process goes bad for those specific instances.
 You can provide either an instance name or an exact path in FORCE_SAVE_AS_MODEL: